boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 So we try the above, and it takes roughly 11 seconds to aggregate.
 That's not going to work.
 Especially as it pegs a single core while doing it.
 It uses about 2 GB of RAM as well which is fine for our purposes, as 3 such lists for each of the current filters will be around 6 GB in total when implemented (unless we can mush them into the same list or something).

 I was curious to see how much Go was the problem.
 So I wrote a braindead implementation in Rust.
-Because of course no Go blog is complete without some comparison to Rust.
-Also my C/C++ game is especially bad.
+Because of course no blog that mentiones Go is complete without some comparison to Rust either directly or in the comments.
 Also note that my Rust is also pretty poor at best.
 I then copied my implementation to Go to see how each fared.

 {{<highlight go>}}
 package main